What is psychosis?

 You should also see your GP.
 They may offer to refer you to Child and Adolescent Mental Health Services (CAMHS), an expert or a psychiatrist who can help.

-You may also be offered cognitive behavioural therapy (CBT) or counselling to help you get over the experience of psychosis.
+You may also be offered counselling or therapy to help you get over the experience of psychosis.
 For some people, cognitive behavioural therapy (CBT) can really help with this.

 Provides free, 24/7 text support for young people across the UK experiencing a mental health crisis.